 - Learn new things about yourself

-- Consolidate existing paediatric knowledge
+- Consolidate existing paediatric knowledge and learn new things

 - Research opportunities